-- Book your trip during October or November and get a special discounted rate on a cabin rental, so check out our deals listings here.
+- Booking your trip during October or November may get you a special discounted rate on a cabin rental.
 Not only will you save money, you’ll witness some of the most beautiful autumn foliage you’ll ever see at its most vivid and colorful.

 - Make reservations for summer weekends and holidays 6-8 months in advance for the best selection of cabin rentals or other lodging accommodations.
 Beavers Bend Resort Park cabins often book a year or more in advance for popular travel weekends.